mikepack/snowday/README.md

 ![Snowmens](http://i.imgur.com/ghC1i.png)

 This formatter makes use of unicode in the source files.
-This requires Ruby 1.9.
+Tested on Ruby 1.9.3, 1.9.2 and 1.8.7.

 ## Installation & Usage